Lyonesse (novel): Plot summary

 Shimrod can not act directly against Carfilhiot to rescue Glyneth and Dhrun, because that would constitute advocating for Aillas in a political matter and thereby violate an edict of Murgen, the master magician.
 However, Aillas has learned that Quilcy, King of South Ulfland, has drowned in his bathtub, and that Aillas is his rightful heir by collateral lineage.
 He lands a force of troops in South Ulfland, proclaims his kingship, and demands a show of fealty from Carfilhiot as Carfilhiot's rightful liege lord.
 Carfilhiot refuses, and Aillas' Troice troops lay siege to his castle.
 Aillas' soldiers, informed by his knowledge of the castle's defenses, avoid the traps and pitfalls Carfilhiot has prepared, much to Carfilhiot's dismay.
 Carfilhiot signals for Tamurello, who confronts Aillas.
 This gives Shimrod an excuse to signal Murgen, who forbids Tamurello from acting and banishes him to his mansion.
 Tamurello offers to bring Carfilhiot to his manse, but Carfilhiot refuses to leave his castle.
 The siege is eventually successful, Dhrun and Glyneth are rescued, and Carfilhiot is hanged as a traitor to his king.
 When his body is cremated, a green fume escapes and blows out to sea, where it mixes with the spume and condenses into a "green pearl", which sinks into the sea and is swallowed by a fish.

 King Casmir agrees to a truce.
 Aillas, now King of Troicinet, Dascinet and South Ulfland, and his son Dhrun, make a diplomatic visit to Lyonesse.
 Casmir is puzzled as to how Aillas, a very young man, could have a nine-year-old son, and why Aillas' face seems rather familiar.

 Reception

+In Issue 24 of Abyss, Jon Schuller reviewed Lyonesse and commented, "The action of the novel demonstrates how well some of Vance's skills translate to a traditional fantasy setting.
+The characters are well developed and the background is elaborate and incredibility believable, but the most impressive aspect is his exploration of the machineries of intrigue in medieval-type states."
+Schuller thought that perhaps there were too many characters and plot lines, but concluded, "On the whole, I would recommend Lyonesse without qualification.
+While it is not light and frivolous reading (with a few exceptions), it is fascinating and puts a whole new complexion on what seems at first to be traditional heroic fantasy fiction."

 Greg Costikyan reviewed Lyonesse in Ares Magazine #15 and commented that "Lyonesse will not appeal to all tastes; it is emphatically not written in the telegraphic, Hammet-style prose which many readers find appealing.
 Like a fine wine, it must be savored, and requires a patient reader.
 But for those with the patience, it is an eminently rewarding experience."

 Dave Langford reviewed Lyonesse for White Dwarf #56, and stated that "Though it has its moments [...] these are diluted by merely adequate passages, as though Vance needs to hoard his strength for this marathon."